Mamitha Baiju

-Mamitha Baiju is an Indian actress working in Malayalam and Tamil films.
+Mamitha Baiju (born 22 June 2001) is an Indian actress who appears predominantly in Malayalam and Tamil films.
+She has acted as a child artist in an uncredited role in the 2016 film Paavada.
 She debuted with the 2017 film Sarvopari Palakkaran.
+She won the Kerala Film Critics Award for Best Supporting Actress for her role in Kho-Kho (2021).
 Her role in Premalu (2024) became her breakout role and the film emerged as one of the highest-grossing Malayalam films of all time.
+She went on to star in commercial successes such as Dude (2025), Jana Nayagan (2026), Vishwanath & Sons (2026) and Bethlehem Kudumba Unit (2026).
+The latter emerged as the highest-grossing Malayalam film of all time.

 Early life and education

 Mamitha hails from Kidangoor in the Kottayam district of Kerala.
 She is the daughter of Dr. Baiju Krishnan, a diabetologist, and Mini.
-She has an elder brother, Mithun, who is an international cricket player.
+She has an elder brother, Mithun.

 Mamitha studied at Mary Mount Public School in Kattachira and at N.S.S.
 Higher Secondary School, Kidangoor.
-She was pursuing a B.Sc. in Psychology from the Sacred Heart College in Kochi but later dropped out during her 3rd year due to attendance shortage.
+She was pursuing a B.Sc. in Psychology from the Sacred Heart College in Kochi but later dropped out during her third year due to attendance shortage.

 Career

-Career beginnings and Early Work (2017 - 2023)
+Career beginnings and early work (2017 - 2023)

-Mamitha, who made her Malayalam debut with Sarvopari Palakkaran (2017) followed by Honey Bee 2: Celebrations which received negative reviews and was a box-office disaster.
-In 2018, she starred in films Dakini, Krishnam, Varathan and School Diary and supporting roles till 2023 in Operation Java, Kho Kho, Super Sharanya, Pranaya Vilasam and Ramachandra Boss & Co.
+Mamitha has acted in an uncredited role, as a child artist in the Prithviraj starrer Paavada in 2016.
+She starred in Sarvopari Palakkaran (2017), followed by small supporting roles in films like Honey Bee 2: Celebrations, Dakini, Varathan and Vikruthi.
+She had her first prominent roles in 2021 in films like Operation Java and Kho Kho.
+Her performance in Kho Kho earned her Best Supporting Actress at Kerala Film Critics Award.
+In 2022, she played Sona in the film Super Sharanya which became a commercial success.
+Sajin Shrijith of The New Indian Express wrote about her performance, "She has proved already to be an actor with much potential, and she could reach greater heights if she continues to pick sensible scripts."